henry-boyd/io-riot/src/techandconsequenceblog/drafts/Razing the Creative Forest.md

 ---
-title: Razing the Digital Forest
+title: Razing the Creative Forest
 description: With OpenAI's new "Images in ChatGPT" release, life imitates whimsical art
 pubDate: 'April 03 2025'
 heroImage: '/media/These Nigerian Princes Want to Be Your Friend/GoogleSpamfeatured.png'